 (Kliesen, Is the Fed Following a ‘Modernized’ Version of the Taylor Rule?
 Part 1., 2019)

-Kliesen goes on to discuss a modernized version of the Taylor Rule that considers three major developments in monetary policy, First, the relatively low-interest rate regime that the economy is enjoying.
-Second, the achievement of stable low inflation rates.
-And finally, the flattening of the Phillips Curve.
+Kliesen goes on to discuss a modernized version of the Taylor Rule that considers three major developments in monetary policy: (1) the relatively low-interest rate regime that the economy is enjoying; (2) the achievement of stable low inflation rates; and (3) the flattening of the Phillips Curve.
 Kliesen’s analysis concludes that during the current expansion, the federal funds rate has been lower than what would be predicted by the Taylor Rule.
-Kliesen proposes that the Fed may be following a variation on the Taylor Rule to inform its decision-making on monetary policy.
+Kliesen proposes that the Fed may be following a variation on the Taylor Rule (Figure 4) to inform its decision-making on monetary policy.
 (Kliesen, Is the Fed Following a “Modernized” Version of the Taylor Rule?
 Part 2, 2019)